-(1) Gaylord National operating expenses for 2017 do not include impairment charges and preopening costs of \$35.4 million and \$0.2 million, respectively.
-See the discussion of these items set forth below.
+(1) Gaylord National operating expenses for 2017 do not include impairment charges of \$35.4 million, as further discussed in Note 3, "Notes Receivable," to the accompanying consolidated financial statements.
+Gaylord National operating expenses for 2017 also do not include preopening costs of \$0.2 million associated with a riverfront ballroom at Gaylord National, which opened in the second quarter of 2017.

-Rooms revenue and RevPAR were flat at Gaylord National during 2018, as compared to 2017, primarily as a result of an increase in ADR for both group and transient business that was offset by a decrease in both group and transient occupancy.
-The 2018 year was also negatively impacted by Hurricane Florence in September 2018.
-Rooms expenses increased slightly during 2018, as compared to 2017, primarily due to increased labor costs.
+Rooms revenue and RevPAR increased at Gaylord National during 2019, as compared to 2018, primarily as a result of an increase in ADR for both group and transient business, as well as an increase in group occupancy.
+The 2018 year was negatively impacted by Hurricane Florence in September 2018.
+Rooms expenses increased during 2019, as compared to 2018, primarily due to increased group commissions.

-The increase in food and beverage revenue at Gaylord National during 2018, as compared to 2017, was primarily due to an increase in banquets.
-Food and beverage expenses increased in 2018, as compared to 2017, primarily due to increased variable costs associated with the increase in revenue.
+The decrease in food and beverage revenue at Gaylord National during 2019, as compared to 2018, was primarily due to a decrease in banquet revenue due to a mix shift from corporate groups to other groups.
+Food and beverage expenses decreased in 2019, as compared to 2018, primarily due to decreased variable costs associated with the decrease in revenue.

-Other revenue increased at Gaylord National during 2018, as compared to 2017, primarily due to an increase in attrition and cancellation fee collections.
-Other hotel expenses increased in 2018, as compared to 2017, primarily as a result of an increase in sales and marketing expenses, partially offset by a decrease in property taxes due to prior period tax settlements.
+Other revenue increased at Gaylord National during 2019, as compared to 2018, primarily due to an increase in ancillary fees, such as parking and spa revenue.
+Other hotel expenses increased in 2019, as compared to 2018, primarily as a result of an increase in credit card expense, as well as an increase in property tax expense due to 2018 including a refund from a previous property tax settlement.

-Management fees, net increased slightly at Gaylord National during 2018, as compared to 2017.
+Management fees, net and depreciation and amortization increased slightly at Gaylord National during 2019, as compared to 2018.